 In 2014 mobile access becomes a standard and gives rise to mobile apps.

-In the recent years, the HR technology has shifted from function automation to user engagement.
+In recent years, HR technology has shifted from function automation to user engagement.
 Gamification has become mainstream in employee engagement and training software.
 Video interviewing is widely used.
 And annual reporting has given way to real-time feedback via social networking apps and automated big data insights.

 Today’s HR software market